-Cabinets can be edited and combined to create a wide variety of custom cabinetry and furniture, and then be saved in the Library Browser for future use.
+Cabinets can be edited and combined to create a wide variety of custom cabinetry or furniture.
+They can then be saved in the Library Browser for use in other plans.

 Architectural objects in the library are represented in floor plan view by 2D ¬CAD blocks.
 In some cases, you may want to change the 2D display of a symbol.

 Symbols that are imported as a group are assigned names based on their original file names with the file extension omitted.

 This warning message will display if you try to perform a task, such as import a large 3D symbol, but your system does not have enough memory to complete the task.